martyall/calc/README.md

 - `<ident_i>` is an identifier defined by the pest rule `{ ASCII_ALPHA ~ (ASCII_ALPHANUMERIC | "_" * }`

-- `<expr_i>` is any arithmetic expression* over numbers of type `i32`, declared public variables, and any other bound identifier.
+- `<expr_i>` is any arithmetic expression* over Fields of type `i32`, declared public variables, and any other bound identifier.
 You cannot have identifiers which are mutually recursive, but the order does not matter.

-- `<expr>` is any arithmetic expression* over numbers of type `i32`, any public variables, and any declared variables  .
+- `<expr>` is any arithmetic expression* over Fields of type `i32`, any public variables, and any declared variables  .

 `*` arithmetic expressions can use parentheses, unary negation, and binary operators `+,-,*` and `^` (exponentiation)